I am a seventh-year PhD candidate in linguistics at Cornell University.

 Originally from Szeged, Hungary, I studied Turkic languages (Turkish and Kazakh), diachronic linguistics, and philology in the Department of Altaic Studies at the University of Szeged.
-It was here, where I earned my first PhD in Altaic Studies.
-Since 2016, I’ve been a graduate student in linguistics at Cornell University.
+It was here, where I earned my first PhD in Altaic Studies in 2016.

 This is my CV.